At Costa Rica Immigration Experts, we get a…

 If you are a foreigner moving to Costa Rica and seeking residency, you will eventually need the services of a Costa Rica bank.
-So if you’re thinking of opening a bank account in Costa Rica you will want to keep reading.
+So if you’re thinking of opening a bank account in Costa Rica, we can help.

-Government banks offer you the advantage of being a safer place for your money, since the Costa Rican government backs these banks.
-They have a large presence and many branches throughout Costa Rica.
-You can find a Banco de Costa Rica (BCR) and/or Banco Nacional in nearly every town in Costa Rica.
+Government banks offer you the advantage of being a safer place for your money since the Costa Rican government backs these banks.
+They have a significant presence and many branches throughout Costa Rica.
+You can find Banco de Costa Rica (BCR) and Banco Nacional in nearly every town in Costa Rica.

-To open a bank account you must be legal in the country, meaning that the visa entry stamp in your passport must be currently valid.
-They would also like to see that you started your residency process and have some tie to the country such as a home, investment or business in Costa Rica.
-You will need to provide the bank with documentation to show where your funds are coming from and income verification.
+To open a bank account, you must be legal in the country, meaning that the visa entry stamp in your passport must be currently valid.
+They would also like to see that you started your residency process and have some ties to the country, such as a home, investment, or business in Costa Rica.
+You will need to provide the bank with documentation to show your funds and income verification.

 Know Your Customer (KYC) Regulations

-Just like all USA, Canadian and European banks, Costa Rica banks are also subject to Know Your Customer (KYC) regulations.
-These regulations are to prevent money laundering, including the $10,000 transaction reporting limit.
+Like all USA, Canadian and European banks, Costa Rica banks are also subject to Know Your Customer (KYC) regulations.
+These regulations prevent money laundering, including the $10,000 USD transaction reporting limit.
 The good news is, banking secrecy laws are in effect, so no government or private agency can get access to your specific account information without a court order.
-This is just one reason Costa Rica is a frequent choice for foreigners that would like to keep their assets protected from frivolous civil lawsuits in their home country.
+This is just one reason Costa Rica is a frequent choice for foreigners who want to keep their assets protected from frivolous civil lawsuits in their home country.